Here’s Some Advice From a Man Who Never Quite Did It Right: Clockwise Circle Pit’s Guide to Maximizing Your Good Times at Louder Than Life

 I decided to hop in the merch line during Gojira’s set, knowing it would take a while to get to the front, but also knowing that I’d be able to hear them loud and clear while I waited, and assuming I’d be able to catch at least a few minutes of the end of their set.
 I naturally chose the slowest-moving line, and at one point the two women at the front were taking so long I wondered if they were trying to buy the entire goddamn festival.
 “Just pick a fuckin shirt and get out of the way, for fuck sake!”
 I shouted, and everyone around me agreed, even the drunk 20-year-old in front of me who seemed mere seconds away from vomiting and passing out.
 They finally finished their transaction and talked a lot of shit while they exited the area, and I finally got my Anthrax and Judas Priest shirts about halfway through Rise Against’s second song.

 Gojira sounded great, by the way.
 So much heaviness coming off that stage.
-Rise Against is another one of D-Lo’s favorites, but aside from a song or two, my familarity begins and ends with their first album (2001’s The Unraveling), when they were pretty much 88 Fingers Louie with a different singer.
-They did not play any songs from The Uraveling, and I was not surprised by that.
+Rise Against is another one of D-Lo’s favorites, but aside from a song or two, my familiarity begins and ends with their first album (2001’s The Unraveling), when they were pretty much 88 Fingers Louie with a different singer.
+They did not play any songs from The Unraveling, and I was not surprised by that.
 They sounded amazing live, but I’d have absolutely shit my pants if they’d played “Six Ways ‘Til Sunday”.

 It almost makes me shit my pants when it comes on a mix I’ve made.
 I can’t even imagine hearing it live.

-Rise Against finished, and Jane’s Addiction came out to the opening strains of “Up the Beach”, and we made ourselves down to the pit area (where we were essentially the only masked people, although if all the shitheads blowing smoke in our faces on Thursday didn’t give us COVID, probably nothing ever will), and Jane’s Addiction blew our minds apart.
+Rise Against finished, and Jane’s Addiction came out to the opening strains of “Up the Beach”, and we made our way down to the pit area (where we were essentially the only masked people, although if all the shitheads blowing smoke in our faces on Thursday didn’t give us COVID, probably nothing ever will), and Jane’s Addiction blew our minds apart.
 Such a weird, fun, magical, heavy experience.
 Tears flowed during “Jane Says”, my head banged during “Mountain Song”, my ass danced itself nearly clean off during “Stop”, and my mouth gaped during “Ted, Just Admit It…” The band was fucking brilliant, and Perry’s banter was fucking hilarious, and we were surprised to learn the next day that a loooooot of people in that crowd were offended and/or disgusted and/or completely flummoxed by “how much of magical weirdo Perry Farrell is”, to quote my better half.

 How do you not love that guy?